Welcome to the PrEPforSex website. The information, materials and resources here are for anyone who wants to learn about PrEP for HIV prevention.

 PrEP is for people who are HIV negative (not living with HIV).
 When a person takes PrEP as directed, it is 99% effective at preventing HIV.

-PrEP has been shown to be very safe.
-However, like any medication, there may be minor side effects.
+Yes.
+PrEP is very safe.
+Most people have few or no side effects.
 Some people get an upset stomach when they first start taking it.
-Tell your health care provider if side effects are severe or do not go away.
+Talk to your health care provider about any side effects, especially if they last more than a week or so.

 PrEP is individualized to support your sexual health and HIV prevention needs.
 You will need a prescription from a health care provider to get PrEP.
 You can talk with your healthcare provider about PrEP or you can find a provider by clicking here.

 Everyone interested in PrEP will be able to afford it because there are many options for covering the costs.
 The cost of PrEP includes the cost of medication, medical appointments, and lab tests.
-Medicaid covers all the costs for PrEP and in many cases, private insurance will cover the expenses as well.
+Medicaid and most health insurance plans cover all the costs for PrEP, without co-pays or cost-sharing.
 Drug manufacturers offer assistance and the New York State DOH offers a PrEP Assistance Program (PrEP-AP).
 For information, see https://www.health.ny.gov/diseases/aids/general/prep/docs/prep_payment_options.pdf.

 If you feel you no longer need PrEP, talk with your health care provider about how to discontinue it.